AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-10-18-higher-order-components.md

 };
 ```

-One thing worth noting is that higher-order components are still relevant if your code base uses class components since they cannot utilize hooks.
+Note that higher-order components are still relevant if your code base uses class components since they cannot utilize hooks.
 Sometimes, you may actually see a code base exporting both higher-order components and hooks to give developers the option of creating either class or function components.

 ## Conclusion